kidlat2024/kidlatnews/content/page/The Definitive Timeline of Philippine History.md

 - <span class=year>1994</span> Philippines makes its first connection to the Internet when an employee of the Philippine Network Foundation downloads a topless photo of Tracy Lords from a server in CERN.

-- <span class=year>2006</span> Fresh from conquering Mount Makiling, Filipino mountaineer Leo Oracion makes history as the first person to summit Mount Everest dressed only in flipflops and tank tops.
+- <span class=year>2006</span> Fresh from conquering Mount Makiling, Filipino mountaineer Leo Oracion makes history as the first person to summit Mount Everest dressed in flipflops and tank tops.
 He loses only seven fingers and ten toes in the process.

 - <span class=year>2010</span> The Manila Hostage Crisis inside a tourist bus comes to a successful end when members of an elite SWAT team shoot the hostage-taker and all the hostages that are not already dead.